justinchoi001/liferay-learn-0/commerce/user-guide/marketing/email-notifications/automating-store-emails-by-using-notification-templates/README.md

 * \[%ORDER_CREATOR%\] inserts the user who created the order
 * \[%ORDER_CREATOR%\] inserts the Order ID

-**Note 2**: As noted above, the only out of the box notification function is to send an email when an order has been received but an extension point lets you implement other notifications: for a shipped order, a restocked product, a carrier exception, or any other event.
+**Note 2**: As noted above, the only out-of-the-box notification function is to send an email when an order has been received but an extension point lets you implement other notifications: for a shipped order, a restocked product, a carrier exception, or any other event.

-**Note 3**: To change the interval when Liferay Commerce checks for unsent notifications, navigate to the _Control Menu_ → _Configuration_ → _System Settings_.
+**Note 3**: To change the interval for when Liferay Commerce checks for unsent notifications, navigate to the _Control Menu_ → _Configuration_ → _System Settings_.
 Click _Orders_ then the _Commerce Notification Queue_.
 The default values are listed in minutes.
 Change the values for the Check Interval and the Delete Interval if necessary.

 <img src="./images/02.png" width="700px" style="border: #000000 1px solid;">